mindkin/hourfleet/docs/carkit-training.md

 Symptom | Meaning | Things to check
 --- | --- | ---
-No LED showing  | Either the Tap Tap Go unit is not powered, or the car has moved, even slightly, in the last 5 seconds | 1,2,3
+No LED showing  | Either the Tap Tap Go unit is not powered, or the car has moved, even slightly, in the last 5 seconds |
+Check the main car kit is connected to the OBD port Wait 5 seconds with the car idle and not being bumped or moved.